 Creator Backlash: Since the film came out, Joe Dante has really only discussed this movie publicly just once.
 The one time he did all he could talk about was the Executive Meddling behind it, and "the less said about [the movie], the better."
 He did say though that "At least it's better than Space Jam".

 Franchise Killer: The faltering merger of Time Warner and AOL caused all official merchandise to end years earlier.
 But this film!
-This film put an end to any major Looney Tunes production for good... and only until five years later would someone revive them into a television show!
+This film put an end to any major Looney Tunes production for good... and only until seven years later would someone revive them into a television show!

 Instead of Brendan Fraser, Jackie Chan would have been the star.

 The characters designs were originally going to use the early 40's Looney Tunes designs, but they opted to use the modern "on model" designs instead.